Ipswich Building Society Conveyancing Panel Information

 You must also comply with the terms and conditions of your Ipswich Building Society solicitor panel appointment.

-Are Ipswich Building Society Conveyancing panel lawyers at risk of the society altering or retracting the loan offer?
+Are Ipswich Building Society Conveyancing panel lawyers exposed to the possibility of the society altering or retracting the loan offer?

-Ipswich Building Society addresses this at section B.3 of their BSA specific requirements which states:
+Ipswich Building Society ‘s answer to this question can be found at section B.3 of their BSA Mortgage Instructions which states:

 The Society will consider the value of the cashback or incentive against the proposed loan to value in order to make a decision whether to amend or withdraw the Mortgage Offer